nothariharan/synergia/README.md

 # Underwater Computer Vision System

-This project is an end-to-end underwater processing system built for Synergia Hackathon.
+This project is an end-to-end underwater processing system built for the Synergia Hackathon.
 It processes optical underwater footage in real-time to detect, track, and analyze objects.
 The system displays an annotated output with bounding boxes, object class, confidence, and real-time calculations for distance, bearing, and risk.

 ![System Demo](images/demoimg.png)